40 Latinos in Congress, 3 races still undecided

 Latino winners in both parties include new faces who represent a number of firsts.

-On the Democratic side, Alexandria Ocasio-Cortez, a 29-year-old Nuyorican and former Bernie Sanders organizer, became the youngest woman elected to Congress after her primary victory over one of the most powerful House Democrats in New York.
+On the Democratic side, Alexandria Ocasio-Cortez, a 29-year-old Puerto Rican New Yorker and former Bernie Sanders organizer, became the youngest woman elected to Congress after her primary victory over one of the most powerful House Democrats in New York.

 Veronica Escobar and Sylvia Garcia will be the first Latinas to represent Texas in the House.